Knights of Columbus: 20th century

 Around 1915, during the nadir of American race relations, the Ku Klux Klan began promoting a conspiracy theory claiming that Fourth Degree Knights swore an oath to exterminate Freemasons and Protestants.
-The Knights of Columbia vehemently denied the existence of any such oath, calling the rumors libel.
-In 1923, the Knights of Columbus offered $25,000 to any person with proof that the fake oath attributed to the fourth degree membership was part of any authentic ceremony.
+The Knights of Columbus vehemently denied the existence of any such oath, calling the rumors libel.
+In 1923, the Knights of Columbus offered $25,000 to any person with proof that the fake oath attributed to the fourth-degree membership was part of any authentic ceremony.
 The Knights began suing distributors for libel in an effort to stop this, and the KKK ended its publication of the false oath.